FailAcademy/learning/wdp-vancouver/_lessons/week-01/04-html-forms-and-web-fonts.md

 - Understand how HTML forms work.
 - Build a functional HTML form with a variety of inputs.
 - Target form elements using CSS.
+- Explore the `audio` and `video` elements in HTML5.
-- Explore `@font-face` to incorporate custom typefaces into a web page.
+- Use `@font-face` to incorporate custom typefaces into a web page.
 - Explore third-party services that incorporate custom typefaces on a web page.
 - Discover how to combine typefaces together in effective combinations.
 - Learn how to implement icon fonts on a website using Font Awesome.